-Usually seen as just an entertaining show, RuPaul’s Drag Race unveils hidden talents, promotes freedom of self-expression and recovers parent-child relationships.
+Usually seen as just an entertaining show, RuPaul’s Drag Race Season 12 unveils hidden talents, promotes freedom of self-expression and recovers parent-child relationships.

 Hilarious, spectacular, avant-garde… That is what most viewers would think of RuPaul’s Drag Race whilst it’s playing in the background.
 Just glancing from time to time to have a good laugh at some comedy scenes, making it seem like just another lighthearted show.
 What viewers often don’t realize are the months, years of thorough preparation and work that it takes in order for the potential cast to get into their dream show.
 Each of the contestants has a unique story, which is usually heartbreaking but inspiring, which brought them to the scandalous world of drag.
 Bullying, rejection by parents and society – all these problems are hidden under the layers of make-up, fake smiles and huge wigs.
 Future stars have trust in RuPaul’s Drag Race, as the show praises individuality and allows them to become their true selves.